briqNFT/briq-builder/README.md

 # Overview

 WebApp to access the briq builder, see https://briq.construction/.
-The `briq protocol` server is required for some starknet interaction (see https://github.com/briqNFT/briq-protocol).
+The `briq api` server is required for some starknet interaction (see https://github.com/briqNFT/briq-api).

 The WebApp exposes a Three.js builder to display the briqs and create with them.
 # Setup